The Florida Motor Vehicle No-Fault Law contains 3 important things regarding auto injury treatment:

 - Do you have symptoms between the shoulders, low-back symptoms, tremors, rapid heartbeat?

 If your answer to any of these questions is YES, you may be suffering from a misalignment or dislocation due to whiplash.
 Our doctors are eminently qualified to assess any problem following tests and examination.
-Injury Treatment Solutions is dedicated to helping you achieve your wellness objectives.
+Injury Treatment Solutions is dedicated to helping you with auto injury treatment to achieve your wellness objectives.

 There are many injuries related to auto accidents that Injury Treatment Solutions can treat.